dkist99/hyper-v-deployment/README.md

 Before beginning, ensure the following:

-- A system running Windows 11
+- A system running Windows 11 Pro
 - Administrator privileges
 - CPU virtualization enabled in BIOS (Intel VT-x or AMD-V)
 - At least: